Female striped bass spawning stock biomass measured 128 million pounds in 2012.

 Striped Bass Abundance Indicator Data

 The Atlantic Coast Marine Fisheries Commission (ASMFC) uses biological reference points (targets and thresholds) based on biomass and fishing mortality rates are used to assess the stock status.
-The goal for this indicator is based on the target of 82.7 million pounds for the female SSB based on the Statistical Catch-at-Age (SAC) model.
+The goal for this indicator is based on the target of 159 million pounds for the female SSB based on the Statistical Catch-at-Age (SCA) model.

 The female SSB is a relative measure of mature female (4-15 years old) biomass in millions of pounds.
 Index values are derived from a simulation model that incorporates striped bass population dynamics plus coastwide fisheries data.

-An updated benchmark stock assessment will be peer reviewed in 2013.
+An updated benchmark stock assessment was completed in 2013.

 Mycobacteria are widespread in aquatic environments.
 A small fraction of mycobacterial species causes disease in animals and humans.
 Mycobacterial infections in humans are commonly known as "fish-handler's disease."
-Although the risk of contacting the disease is generally low (Panek and Bobo 2006), there is the potential for human infection from handling infected striped bass.
+Although the risk of contracting the disease is generally low (Panek and Bobo 2006), there is the potential for human infection from handling infected striped bass.

 To avoid contracting disease, people should: